Return of the Living Dead Part II: Plot

 Jesse gets home and tries to tell Lucy about the zombie uprising, but she dismisses him and locks him in his room.
 He starts a fire to set off the smoke alarm, which distracts Lucy so he can escape.
-Jesse calls the Army and gets through to Colonel Glover, but the call gets disconnected.
+Jesse calls the Army and gets through to Colonel Horace Glover, but the call gets disconnected.
 Ed, Joey, and Brenda steal Tom's van but are unable to get through the zombie horde, so they barge into Jesse's house.
 Joey begins to fall ill from Trioxin exposure.
 As the zombies close in on the house, the survivors attempt to find a getaway car.
 They manage to break into a doctor's house, where they convince him to let them use his car, and they drive to a hospital emergency room that appears to be deserted.

 At Billy's house, Billy's father is attacked and eaten by zombies.
 Fully turned, Billy proceeds to attack his mother.
 Elsewhere, Tom, Lucy, and Jesse drive through the town—which has apparently been abandoned—to Lucy and Jesse's grandfather's house, where they arm themselves with guns.
 They return to the hospital where Ed and Joey are experiencing symptoms of rigor mortis.
 Jesse is attacked by a zombie that both he and Tom shot multiple times.
 The group, including Joey and Ed, leave in the car and come across National Guardsmen.
 A fully zombified Ed attacks and kills one of the soldiers, causing his squadmates to flee.
 Brenda drives away with Joey, leaving Ed behind.
 Brenda is attacked by a zombified Joey and willfully lets him cannibalize her.

 Fleeing in a stolen ambulance, the survivors come to a roadblock, and the National Guard opens fire on them, thinking they are zombies.
 Realizing that the whole town has been evacuated, Tom drives them to a meat packing plant.
 They take a truck and distribute brains to the zombies to lure them to a power plant, intending to electrocute them all.
 Billy opens the gate, but zombies corner them in the truck.
 The only one to slip out, Jesse activates the plant's power, electrocuting all the zombies.
 Billy tries to kill Jesse, but Jesse pushes him into a transformer, killing him.
 Glover and his men arrive to contain the scene and lead the others away.